 Most of us, spend an average of £160 on a new monitor.
 Verum recommendations are made with this in mind.
 You may have seen the numerous reviews on the internet that sing the wonders of monitors costing thousands.
 Some (not all!) are good, but few people can afford these screens.
 And for most of us, they’re not worth the premium price.

-Each of the above recommendations represent, best in class.
-Check out the space you have and choose the best sized screen to match.
+Each of the above recommendations represents, best in class.
+Measure the space you have and take a look at the best-sized screen to match.